Locos de amor 2

 Locos de amor 2 (lit.
-'Crazy in love 2') is a 2018 Peruvian musical romantic comedy film directed by Frank Pérez-Garland and written by Bruno Ascenzo and Mariana Silva.
+'Crazy in love 2') is a 2018 Peruvian jukebox musical romantic comedy film directed by Frank Pérez-Garland and written by Bruno Ascenzo and Mariana Silva.
 The film is a sequel to Locos de amor and stars Carlos Alcántara, Marco Zunino, Paul Vega, Vanessa Saba, Bruno Ascenzo, Johanna San Miguel, Wendy Ramos and Erika Villalobos.
-It was premiered on February 14, 2018 in Peruvian theaters.
+It was premiered on February 14, 2018, in Peruvian theaters.

 Synopsis

 What happens if you put together a heartbroken music lover with a jilted romance counselor and her hot friend fresh from Miami?
 Or a woman desperate to be a mother with a single father and a failed husband in the middle?
 Or a woman who just wants to have fun with a man who only thinks of her?
 The result is a very funny romantic comedy where the characters discover that it is never too late to go crazy with love.